henrybarreto/advanced/README.md

 # Advanced

-Advanced is a framebuffer libretro front-end.
+Advanced is a libretro front-end for mGBA